fbpx

 Forms and certificates and paperwork (even of the digital variety) play a prominent role in an engineer’s day.

-Whether they’re filling in forms, answering questions, or collecting signatures, it’s important the process doesn’t take up more time than is necessary.
+Whether they’re filling in forms, answering questions, or collecting signatures, the process mustn’t take more time than necessary.

 So, how can you keep it all under control?